 Couches aren’t just for eating popcorn and watching Netflix.
 For example, Buchanan used her couch to anchor her feet while doing core work.
 Here’s what she did — and how you can do this in your home, too:

-Bend your knees (with a folded mat under them) and anchor your feet under your sofa with your toes touching the ground and your heels touching the underside of the sofa.
+Lying on your back of the floor, bend your knees (with a folded mat under them) and anchor your feet under your sofa with your heels touching the floor and your toes touching the underside of the sofa.